Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hAEInvMcQfk.md

 ### Transcript

-> like quad games and now uh any information on merch shipping to eu rest of the world no no new information still looking into it i mean the thing is about it is i don't know if we can really hold our breath if we find a solution or when and how long that's going to take but we're not going to stop looking i think
+> like quad games and now, any information on merch shipping to eu rest of the world no no new information still looking into it i mean the thing is about it is i don't know if we can really hold our breath if we find a solution or when and how long that's going to take but we're not going to stop looking i think